macneisj/Phone_Build_script/README.md

 Currently I am Using on Fxtec Pro1x.
 V_2 boots and seems to stabilize touch.
 I am using kernel 6.18-rc6 debian.

 V_2 will be about getting fluxbox working with onboard so i can debug.
+And booting better.

 Would be nice for PinePhone